Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 To run the `spark-shell` with the Alluxio client, the Alluxio client jar will have to be added to the classpath of the Spark driver and Spark executors, as described earlier.
-However, sometimes Alluxio will fail to determine the security user and will result in an error message similar to: `Failed to login: No Alluxio User is found.`
+However, sometimes Alluxio will fail to determine the security user and will result in an error message similar to: `Failed to login: No Alluxio User is found.` Here are some solutions.

-### Configure `spark.sql.hive.metastore.sharedPrefixes` for Spark
+### [Recommended] Configure `spark.sql.hive.metastore.sharedPrefixes` for Spark 1.4.0+

+This is the recommended solution for this issue.

-Spark uses an isolated classloader to load java classes for accessing the hive metastore.
-However, the isolated classloader ignores certain packages and allows the main classloader to load "shared" classes.
+In Spark 1.4.0 and later, Spark uses an isolated classloader to load java classes for accessing the hive metastore.
+However, the isolated classloader ignores certain packages and allows the main classloader to load "shared" classes (the Hadoop HDFS client is one of these "shared" classes).
 The Alluxio client should also be loaded by the main classloader, and you can append the `alluxio` package to the configuration parameter `spark.sql.hive.metastore.sharedPrefixes` to inform Spark to load Alluxio with the main classloader.
 For example, the parameter may be set to: